Babrak Karmal: Civil war and military

 In March 1979, the military budget was 6.4 million US$, which was 8.3 percent of the government budget, but only 2.2 of gross national product.
 After the Soviet intervention, the defence budget increased to 208 million US$ in 1980, and 325 million US$ by 1981.
 In 1982 it was reported that the government spent around 22 percent of total expenditure.

 When the political solution failed (see "PDPA base" section), the Afghan government and the Soviet military decided to solve the conflict militarily.
 The change from a political to a military solution did not come suddenly.
 It began in January 1981, as Karmal doubled wages for military personnel, issued several promotions, and decorated one general and thirteen colonels.
 The draft age was lowered, the obligatory length of arms duty was extended and the age for reservists was increased to thirty-five years of age.
 In June 1981, Assadullah Sarwari lost his seat in the PDPA Politburo, replaced by Mohammad Aslam Watanjar, a former tank commander and Minister of Communications, Major General Mohammad Rafi was made Minister of Defence and Mohammad Najibullah appointed KHAD Chairman.

 These measures were introduced due to the collapse of the army during the Soviet intervention.
 Before the intervention the army could field 100,000 troops, after the intervention only 25,000.
 Desertions were pandemic, and the recruitment campaigns for young people often drove them to the opposition.
 To better organize the military, seven military zones were established, each with its own Defence Council.
 The Defence Councils were established at the national, provincial and district level to empower the local PDPA.
 It is estimated that the Afghan government spent as much as 40 percent of government revenue on defense.

+Karmal additionally couldn't override Soviet influence from KhAD, the former intelligence agency of Afghanistan, despite numerous attempts.
+In 1983, two members of the Afghan Mellat party were arrested and their leader dissolved the organisation and agreed to support the government, leading Karmal to order KhAD to release them without trial.
+The agency, however, ignored Karmal's orders and the prisoners were tried and sentenced.
+Karmal sent a letter personally ordering the release of the two Afghan Mellat members, but this too had no effect.
+Karmal also demanded the release of five detained university professors before their trial, but his orders were ignored by KhAD.
+Despite this, KhAD served as Karmal's strongest power base and he would often visit the agency, praise it, and place his most loyal followers within it.
+Soviet advisors repeatedly held the true authority over the agency, and KhAD operated according to Soviet interests, not the Afghan government.
+Despite being the president, Karmal had no real control over KhAD.

 Karmal refused to recognize the rebels as genuine, saying in an interview: